BerndHagen/Medio-YouTube-Converter/README.md

    - Paste the YouTube URL into the designated field at the top of the Converter tab.

 4. **Adjust Additional Settings:**
    - **Save Location:** Click the three dots next to the `Choose a Folder Path` field to specify the save directory.
+All downloaded files will be stored in this location, so it is recommended to use a separate folder for playlists to keep files organized.
-   - **File Naming:** Enter a name for your file in the `Title your Video` field.
+   - **File Naming:** Enter a custom name for your file in the `Title your Video` field.
+For single videos or audios, a custom name can be selected, while for playlists, the original title will be used.
    - **Quality Selection:** Choose your preferred resolution from the provided list.
+This selection will be applied during the downloading process and can help to reduce the file size.

 5. **Initiate Download:**
    - Click the `Start Download` button to begin.
 The application will display the download status in the upper right corner, showing progress and completion indicators.